antonsugin/mosaic-python/README.md

 # Mosaic

+    ## Python script can be run through PyCharm

-Makes the target image mosaic from pther small images.
+    Makes the target image mosaic from other small images.